aws-solutions/document-understanding-solution/README.md

 ## DUS Modes:

-### Classic Mode

-This is first release of the DUS solution.
-The major services included in this mode include Amazon Elasticsearch, Amazon Textract, Amazon Comprehend and Amazon Comprehend Medical that allow digitization, information extraction and indexing in DUS.

-### Kendra-Enabled Mode
+### Search-Mode

+DUS offers both Amazon Elasticsearch and Amazon Kendra as two options for indexing and searching data across documents

+#### 1. Amazon Elasticsearch Only

+In this version, DUS supports searching/indexing of documents using Amazon Elasticsearch.
+The document data and metadata are indexed in the Amazon ES cluster to provide the traditional search experience.
+Set `SearchMode=AMAZON_ES_ONLY` either in package.json (for Development Deploy) or in the CloudFormation template (for CICD Deploy)

+#### 2. Amazon Kendra Only

-In the Classic version, DUS supports searching/indexing of documents using Amazon Elasticsearch In the kendra enabled mode, Amazon Kendra is added as an additional capability and can be used for exploring features such as Semantic Search, Adding FAQs and Access Control Lists.
+In the Amazon Kendra enabled mode, Amazon Kendra is can be used for exploring features such as Semantic Search, Adding FAQs and User Context Based Filtering.
+Set `SearchMode=AMAZON_KENDRA_ONLY` either in package.json (for Development Deploy) or in the CloudFormation template (for CICD Deploy)
-Simply set the ` enableKendra: "true"` in package.json _Note:_ Amazon Kendra Developer edition is deployed as a part of this deployment.
+_Note:_ Amazon Kendra Developer edition is deployed as a part of this deployment.

+#### 3. Amazon ES and Kendra

+In this mode, your data is indexed, stored and available to search in both Amazon ES and Amazon Kendra indexes.
+There is also a comparitive view available to see the difference in both the search modes.
+Set `SearchMode=AMAZON_ES_AND_KENDRA` either in package.json (for Development Deploy) or in the CloudFormation template (for CICD Deploy)

 ### Read-Only Mode